talzag/notes/readme.md

     - Sync a google account
     - command + g => choose an account => receive back link to the doc.
 Magic!

-- **Slack:** turn any note into a google doc (in development)
+- **PDF** turn any note into a PDF

+## Desired Extensions

+- **Slack:** post notes to Slack (in development)
     - Post a formatted version of a blank slate in slack w/link.
     - Ideally "team" permissions for everyone in your slack org to edit the doc would be pretty interesting

-## Desired Extensions

-- **To-do lists:** markdown lists become interactive to-do lists
+- **To-do lists:** markdown lists become interactive to-do lists (would love someone to come up with a good UX around this)
     - Click to cross things off
     - Ideally schedule reminders and other to-do list-y things

-- **Blogging:** export to various blogging/micro-blogging platforma
+- **Blogging:** export to various blogging/micro-blogging platforms
     - Wordpress
     - Twitter
     - Tumblr (if possible)